 Standing Hammer Curls

-There is something that always made me feel like a badass when performing standing hammer curls.
+There is something that always made me feel cool when performing standing hammer curls.
 Perhaps they’re just such a classic!

 Hammer curls are awesome because they also hit your forearms and help boost grip strength.
 Plus, they keep the shoulders in a neutral position which is crucial for injuries/shoulder issues.